 - The application fee

-Admitted participants will have to pay 10% of the fee within 10 days of their admission to confirm their seat.
-Please note that if a candidate is admitted and accepts the admission, the application fee is adjusted with the Program Fee payable.
+Admitted participants will have to pay 10 percent of the fee within ten days of their admission to confirm their seat.
+Please note that if a candidate is admitted and accepts the admission, the application fee is adjusted with the program fee payable.

 Please note that admissions to the program are on a rolling basis.
 We strongly recommend interested participants apply early.

 The first module of the program takes place in the United States.
 For those applicants who need a visa to travel to the US, it is recommended you apply by the early application deadline to allow sufficient time for your visa processing formalities.